Verdier quotients of Calabi-Yau categories from quivers with potential: Introduction

-where $\colsur$ is a weighted decorated marked surface corresponding to $e\Gamma e$. \end{theorem} In terms of arc-object correspondence, the geometric idea behind Theorem \ref{thm:app} is the following.
-Arcs in triangulations of $\surf_{\bf 1}$ correspond to indecomposable summands of silting objects of $\per(\Gamma)$ (cf. \cite{Q3}), while mixed-angulations can be deformed to partial triangulations whose arcs correspond to partial silting objects in $\per(\Gamma)$.
-These partial silting objects of $\Gamma$ are precisely silting objects in $\per(e\Gamma e)$.
+where $\colsur$ is a weighted decorated marked surface corresponding to $e\Gamma e$. \end{theorem} In terms of arcs-objects correspondence, the geometric idea behind Theorem \ref{thm:app} is the following.
+Mixed-angulations of $\colsur$ can be deformed to partial triangulations of $\surf_{\mathbf 1}$.
+Arcs in triangulations of $\surf_{\mathbf 1}$ correspond to indecomposable summands of silting objects of $\per(\Gamma)$.
+Partial triangulations therefore corresponds to those partial silting objects of $\Gamma$, which are precisely the silting objects in $\SEGb(\per(e\Gamma e))$.